jagzapsagar/rewardpointapi/README.md

 - **1 point** for every ₹1 spent over ₹50 up to ₹100
 - **2 points** for every ₹1 spent over ₹100

-📡 API Endpoints
+ API Endpoints
-1. ➕Add transactions
+1. Add transactions
 	URL: POST /rewards/add
 	Description: Adds a new transaction for a customer.
 	{